mitre/fieldmanual/sphinx-docs/Operation-Results.md

 ```

 ## Operation Event Logs
 The operation event logs JSON file can be downloaded via the `Download event logs` button on the operations modal after selecting an operation from the drop-down menu.
 To include command output, users should select the `include agent output` option.
+Operation event logs will also be automatically written to disk when an operation completes - see the section on [automatic event log generation](#automatic-event-log-generation).

 The event logs JSON is a list of dictionary objects, where each dictionary represents an event that occurred during the operation (i.e. each link/command).
 Users can think of this as a "flattened" version of the operation steps displayed in the traditional report JSON format.
 However, not all of the operation or agent metadata from the operation report is included in the operation event logs.
 The event logs do not include operation facts, nor do they include operation links/commands that were skipped either manually or because certain requirements were not met (e.g. missing facts or insufficient privileges).
 The event log JSON format makes it more convenient to import into databases or SIEM tools.